avianleung/MERN-BE/README.md

 ## Installation
 1. **Clone the Repository**
    - Open a terminal.
-   - Navigate into the directory you want to download the codebase by running `cd <path to your directory>`.
+   - Navigate into the directory you want to download the codebase into by running `cd <path to your directory>`.
    - Run `git clone https://github.com/avianleung/MERN-BE.git` to clone the repository.
    - Navigate into the cloned directory by running `cd mern-be`.